deadc0de6/cploy/README.md

 * **ping**: ping the daemon
 * **debug**: toggle debug flag
 * **unsync**: stop syncing a specific task
-* **resync**: do a full sync starting from local of the sync'ed directory
+* **resync**: force a full sync of the local directory to the remote one

-If you prefer not to use the daemon, *cploy*'s daemon can also be run in the foreground by using the `--front` switch.
+If you prefer not to use the daemon, *cploy* can also be entirely run in the foreground by using the `--front` switch.
 However only a single task can be added to it then.

 Getting information from the daemon allows to see the different task